Colm Tóibín: Early life and education

-Tóibín went to University College Dublin (UCD), first attending history and English lectures there in 1972, before graduating with a BA in 1975.
-He thought about becoming a civil servant but decided against this.
-Instead, he left Ireland for Barcelona in 1975, later commenting: "I arrive the 24th of September 1975.
-Franco dies 20th November".
+Early career

+Instead, he left Ireland for Barcelona in September 1975.
 The city would later feature in some of Tóibín's early work: his first novel, 1990's The South, has two characters meeting in Barcelona.
-His 1990 non-fiction work Homage to Barcelona also references the city in its title.
+His non-fiction work Homage to Barcelona was published in 1990.

 Tóibín left Barcelona in 1978 and came back to Ireland.
 He began writing for In Dublin.
-Tóibín became editor of the monthly news magazine Magill in 1982, and remained in the position until 1985.
+He became editor of the monthly news magazine Magill in 1982, and remained in the position until 1985.
 He left due to a dispute with Vincent Browne, Magills managing director.
 In 1997, when The New Yorker asked Tóibín to write about Seamus Heaney becoming President of Ireland, Tóibín noted that Heaney's popularity could survive the "kiss of death" of an endorsement by Conor Cruise O'Brien.
-The New Yorker telephoned Conor Cruise O'Brien to confirm that this was so, but Cruise O'Brien disagreed and the statement could not be corroborated.
+The New Yorkers fact checker telephoned Conor Cruise O'Brien to confirm that his endorsement would normally have that effect, but O'Brien said it would not, so the statement was not published.